 Mark Hannemann is a partner in the Litigation practice and is based in the New York office.
 He is a leading patent litigator with extensive first-chair experience for both plaintiffs and defendants in jury trials, bench trials, and ITC hearings.
 He has frequently appeared in the Eastern District of Texas, the District of Delaware, and other US district courts, and has a successful appellate practice.

 - Lead counsel to Robert Bosch LLC in its windshield-wiper patent enforcement campaign.
 Over the last eight years Bosch has defended its beam-blade market by enforcing its US windshield-wiper patents against competitors large and small.
-The public portion of the campaign has involved more than 15 District Court infringement litigations as well as an ITC investigation, all of which were resolved successfully for Bosch (one litigation is ongoing).
 The campaign included a landmark Federal Circuit victory in the Bosch v.
 Pylon appeal, in which the Court of Appeals reversed a District Court decision and, in an important ruling helping to define the continued availability of injunctions after the Supreme Court’s 2006 eBay decision, ordered the District Court to enter the injunction Bosch had requested.
 The same series of appeals gave rise to an en banc Federal Circuit argument and decision on a question of appellate jurisdiction raised by Bosch.

 - Represented Robert Bosch LLC in numerous defense matters over the last fifteen years, including District Court litigations and an ITC investigation.